jedi-academy/learn-4711/data/labs/lab03.md

 succeeded at enhancing it per spec, in spite of the process; and I will be looking at the repository, its forks, and commit history, to determine how well you followed the collaboration process.

+#Lab Demo

+We have a [demo project](https://github.com/jedi-academy/demo-retrodiner-winter2016) to show you, illustrating the lab steps.

+It shows the conversion of a "retro diner" static website into a CodeIgniter app, with branches corresponding to each of the steps in this lab.

+You might find it useful as a comparison while working through the lab.

 #The Lab: